amazon-science/bigdetection/README.md

 This repo is the official implementation of [BigDetection](http://arxiv.org/).
 It is based on [mmdetection](https://github.com/open-mmlab/mmdetection) and [CBNetV2](https://github.com/VDIGPKU/CBNetV2).

 ## Introduction
 We construct a new large-scale benchmark termed *BigDetection*.
 Our goal is to simply leverage the training data from existing datasets ([LVIS](https://www.lvisdataset.org/), [OpenImages](https://storage.googleapis.com/openimages/web/index.html) and [Object365](https://www.objects365.org/overview.html)) with carefully designed principles, and curate a larger dataset for improved detector pre-training.
+BigDetection dataset has 600 object categories and contains 3.4M training images with 36M object bounding boxes.
+We show some important statistics in the following figure. *Left*: Number of images per category of BigDetection.
+BigDetection have 555 frequent categories (black line) out of 600, which means it suffers less from long-tail problem. *Right*: Number of instances in different object sizes.
+We find that OpenImages and Objects365 are biased towards certain scale, while BigDetection is balanced across object scales..

 ![](./resources/bigdet_statistics.png)